ArobyR/ArobyR/README.md

 - 🔭 I'm currently working on some personal projects

-- 📡 I am looking to collaborate on an open source project
+- 📡 I am looking to collaborate on open source projects

 - 📖 I'm learning about computing and software development